 ● Legislators get elected by writing harsh DUI laws.

 ● Organizations like Mothers Against Drunk Driving (MADD) send representatives to watch DUI dockets and take notes on judges and prosecutors to ensure tough DUI consequences.

 When you’re charged with a DUI, there are powerful forces who want you convicted and punished.
 Your lawyer is the only person in the entire process looking out for your interests.

 ● jail time;

 You wouldn’t jump into a major surgery without professional medical advice.
 With these potential consequences hanging over your head, don’t try to navigate the legal world without professional advice.
 Look at it as an investment in your future.
 Accept it now.
 You need a lawyer on your side.

 Once you’re arrested for a DUI, you’re going to be taken before the magistrate who will make an initial bond determination.
 What happens then often hinges on whether you have any past DUIs.

 ● 1st DUI offense.
-If it’s your first DUI, usually you’ll be released on a PR Bond (personal recognizance) meaning you’re released without paying any money, but you do have to sign a promise to return to court.
-If you're reading this on your computer at home, there is a good chance that you've already been released on a bond issued by a magistrate.
+If it’s your first DUI, usually you’ll be released on a magistrate's bond.
+Often it will be a PR (personal recognizance) bond meaning you’re released without paying any money, but you do have to sign a promise to return to court.
+If you're reading this on your computer at home, then you've probably already been released on a bond issued by a magistrate.

 ● 2nd DUI offense.
-Getting a bond can be difficult starting with a second DUI offense.
+Getting a bond can be difficult starting with a second DUI offense especially if your first DUI was recent.
 In some cities, judges won’t release people charged with a second offense without proof that they’re going directly into a treatment program.

 If you’re charged with a second DUI offense or more, we highly recommend seeking treatment regardless of your bond situation.